clowdhaus/eksup/README.md

   - <Select> Version of framework used [`v18.x`, `v19.x`]
 - Add test/example suite for trying out upgrades
   - Give users the ability to test out their upgrade process in a non-production environment
+- Turn into a CronJob
+- Add support for outputting results in JSON format
+  - Multi-cluster scenario - all clusters emitting data back to central location to report on which clusters need components to be upgraded/modified